jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

 # Tetris Configuration

-For your convenience: delete all models, skills, and agents that were created by default.
-This ensures a cleaner and more streamlined workspace for custom setups.
+We recommend that you start by deleting all workflows, agents, models, and skills that were created by default.

 1. Upload Skills
     - skills/list_all_files.json